pythonbrad/qwasar-learning/README.md

 ## Description

-To accomplish this tasks, i wrote a terraform instructions to:
+To accomplish this tasks, i wrote a terraform configuration to:

 - connect to aws
-- start an EC2 instance with ssh key
+- start an EC2 instance with ssh keypair configurated for remote access.
-- setup the EC2 instance using the ssh connection
+- setup user accounts in the EC2 instance.
+- deploy services in the the EC2 instance.
-- create and config an S3 bucket
+- create and config an S3 bucket and serve it through nginx.

 ## Installation